walterfreeman/ast101/syllabus.md

 If you are too sick to come to class, or have COVID-19 or another condition that is highly contagious, we want you to focus on taking care of yourself.
 (The stars will still be there later.)
-Please contact the Barnes Center for advice; they will send me a note saying that you are sick.
+Please contact the Barnes Center for advice on what to do.

 If you miss a large amount of class (two weeks or more) for a reason beyond your control, you may be eligible to take an “incomplete grade” in the course.
-This is a “grade pending” status that means that you were not able to finish all your work during the semester.
+This is a “grade pending” status that means that you were not able to finish all your work during the semester because of issues beyond your control.
 Once you finish up your work in the spring, we can go back and give you your final grade.

 If you think you might need to use this option, it is important to talk to us as early as possible so we can discuss arrangements.
-In general, only students who have completed a meaningful amount of classwork with a strong grade are eligible to take an incomplete.
+In general, only students who have completed a majority of the course with a strong grade (roughly 2/3 of the course with a C+ or better) are eligible to take an incomplete.
+If the issues that have taken you away from your studies have been so pervasive that you would need to repeat a significant portion of the semester to gain the skills from our course, then it is more appropriate for you to repeat the course in another semester.

 <a id="inclusion">
 ---